Learn more

 Observability for Business

-Applying this to business teams, we need to understand how they can structure data to build automated monitoring and achieve the promise of observability.
-The important part of observability systems is to identify when expected conditions are NOT met.
+Applying observability to business teams, we can start monitoring the metrics that represent the business.
+A semantic layer of metrics that represents the business model, built in a specific tool or directly in Push.ai, allows teams to understand their business by structuring data for automated monitoring.
+The important part of observability systems is to identify when expected conditions are not met or will not be met in the near future.
 For a business stakeholder, this typically occurs when there are outliers, changes in trends or projections with their metrics.

 Some of the major focus areas for business observability are: